Psychology - Counseling Psychology Concentration (M.A.)

 of recommenders must be entered on application).

-- A letter of intent indicating why the applicant is interested in pursuing a graduate
+- A letter of intent addressing the following:

 - The highest ranking applicants will be required to interview with the faculty of the

 Counseling Psychology program.
-Invitations to interview will made in February.
-Interviews
+Invitations to interview will be made in February.

 Non-immigrant international students: See additional admission information in International Graduate Admissions.